SandyGCabanes/RetailCo-Holiday-Sales-Insights/README.md

 **Observed patterns:**
 - November shows the strongest lift, driven by pre‑Christmas shopping and Black Friday activity.
-- The week immediately preceding Christmas softens, indicating that most holiday purchasing is completed earlier.
+- Christmas week softens, indicating that most holiday purchasing is completed earlier.
 - Sales normalize quickly after the season, supporting the need for rapid post‑holiday retail activities.

 **Implication:** Seasonal preparation should begin in October, with labor and inventory concentrated in the pre‑Christmas build.
 The Christmas week itself does not require elevated staffing.